VisDomLab/CLFSeg/README.md

 ## 🧠 Overview

-**CLFSeg** is a novel encoder-decoder-based deep learning framework designed to improve medical image segmentation, especially in boundary-ambiguous and uncertain anatomical regions.
+**CLFSeg** is an encoder-decoder-based deep learning framework designed to improve medical image segmentation, especially in boundary-ambiguous and uncertain anatomical regions.
 Our key contribution is the **Fuzzy-Convolutional (FC) Module**, which leverages convolutional layers and fuzzy logic to enhance robustness, clarity, and efficiency in medical segmentation tasks.

 The model achieves **SOTA performance** across polyp and cardiac segmentation tasks using:
 - Fuzzy reasoning in convolution